yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 one.

-There's two general avenues we could explore from here, similar to the naive array architecture from the previous section: parallelizing on rays, or parallelizing on geometry traversal.
+There's two general avenues we could explore from here, similar to the naive array architecture from
+earlier: parallelizing on rays, or parallelizing on geometry traversal.

-Unfortunately, in 2023 I wasn't smart enough to figure out the ray-wide version that included a BVH (or any other acceleration structure), and even today I am not sure it would work out all that well.
+Unfortunately, in 2023 I wasn't smart enough to figure out the ray-parallel version that included a BVH, and even today I am not sure it would work out all that well.
 My sketch version has several problems right off the bat.
-It would require SIMD gather, which is at least AVX2 on x64, and I am not even sure about the NEON equivalent.
-Moreover, the gather instructions would likely be doing loads from wildly different memory addresses (and thus also cache lines), and they are still subject to physical limitations like memory bandwidth.
-On top of all that, we'd have maintain a traversal stack for each SIMD lane...
+It would require SIMD gather, which is at least AVX2 on x64, and I am not even sure if the NEON equivalent exists.
+Moreover, the gather instructions would likely be doing loads from wildly different memory addresses (and cache lines), and they would still subject to physical limitations like memory bandwidth.
+On top of all that, we'd have maintain a traversal stack per SIMD lane...
 Well, it seems difficult.

 So, instead we are going to go the obvious way, SIMD crunching multiple geometries against a single ray.
 I later discovered papers that somewhat corroberated our strategy [XXX: link to papers], which